On this page you will find information about:

 - Various support networks.

-Read an online extended version of the MOD's Purple Pack bereavement guide.
+Read an online extended version of the MOD's Purple Pack bereavement guide on GOV.UK.

 The Royal British Legion is here for everyone in the Armed Forces community, from the first day of service onwards.
 Whether you are currently serving, ex-serving or the family member of someone who is or has served, you could be eligible for support.